tahoma2d/tahoma2d_docs/source/editing_curves_and_numerical_columns.rst

     - Click and drag the separators to resize sections.

-    - Click and drag a separator toward the window border to hide a section.
+    - Click and drag a separator toward the panel border to hide a section.

-    - Click and drag the separator collapsed to the window border toward the window center to display again the hidden section.
+    - Click and drag the separator collapsed to the panel border toward the panel center to display again the hidden section.

 .. tip:: **To display or hide column parameters:**